-The BMA recommends that GPs tell patients in advance if they will be charged, and what the fee will be.
-It is up to individual doctors to decide how much they will charge, but the BMA produces lists of suggested fees which many doctors use.
+We recommend that GPs tell patients in advance if they will be charged, and what the fee will be.

+It is up to individual doctors to decide how much they will charge, but we produce lists of suggested fees which many doctors use.
 Surgeries often have lists of fees on the waiting room wall based on these suggested fees.